Local lifelines: Enhancing information sharing and inclusion in Sudan humanitarian response

 6. Enhance data management and analysis capacities.

-In December 2024, CDAC Network convened a roundtable on Sudan to share these early findings with ERR, mutual aid groups, diaspora representatives, donors, INGOs and conflict researchers - see the summary note from the roundtable in English and Arabic here.
+In February 2025 and December 2024, CDAC Network convened two roundtables on Sudan to share these early findings with ERR, mutual aid groups, diaspora representatives, UN, donors, INGOs and conflict researchers - see the summary notes from the roundtables in English and Arabic below.

-This project was produced with funding from H2H network.
+This project was supported with funding from H2H network.